 - Home Loans Interest Deduction: Section 24 of the Income Tax Act permits a deduction of up to Rs.
 2 lakh for interest paid on a home loan for a self-occupied property.

-- Deduction for Donations: Section 80G of the Income Tax Act allows for a deduction for gifts given to qualified charities.
+- Dedication for Donations: Section 80G of the Income Tax Act allows for a deduction for gifts given to qualified charities.

-- Medical Care: Section 80DDB deduction for medical care for oneself or a dependant
+- Medical Care: Section 80DDB deduction for medical care for oneself or a dependent

 - Disability: Section 80U deduction for those with disabilities.